-For full consideration, applications must be received by April 3, 2017.
-However, the position will remain open until filled through June 30, 2017.
-Interested applicants should respond with statement of interest, a statement of diversity, a statement of teaching, current CV, and 3 names for references with contact information to: https://recruit.ucdavis.edu/apply/JPF01494.
-All documents must be submitted as a PDF file
+For full consideration, applications must be received by July 28, 2017; however, the position will remain open until filled through June 30, 2018.
+Interested applicants should respond with statement of interest, a statement of diversity, a statement of teaching, current CV, and contact information for 3 references: https://recruit.ucdavis.edu/apply/JPF01710.
+All documents must be submitted as a PDF

 Diversity contributions documented in the application file will be used to evaluate applicants.
 Visit http://academicaffairs.ucdavis.edu/diversity/equity_inclusion/index.html for guidelines about writing a diversity statement and why one is requested.